kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/108-running-containers/index.md

 docker run -d -p 8080:80 nginx
 ```

-This starts a new container and maps the host's port 8080 to the container's port 80.

-## Listing Containers

 To list all running containers, use the `docker container ls` command.
-To view all containers (including those that have stopped), use the `-a` flag:

 ```bash
 docker container ls -a
 ```

-## Accessing Containers

 To access a running container's shell, use the `docker exec` command: